gitter-badger/BeamBot/README.md

 ###### **(3.2.3)** - Bot now will recognize the streamer/channel mods & will automatically act as if they are whitelisted (Fixes #5)

-**(3.2.3)** - Bot now recognizes the streamer/channel owner separately from the stream mods.
+###### **(3.2.3)** - Bot now recognizes the streamer/channel owner separately from the stream mods.
 Not used currently, but definitely eventually.

+**(3.2.4)** - Bot will now connect to & monitor beam.pro/pybot chat for bot control commands (!restart, !halt, !msg)

 ### Info on future 3.3.0 release

 The code has, as I've been adding to it, slowly been getting less tidy and well-written.

 Plus, although I've tested the bot myself, I've yet to see it in action or have it truly tested by any other user than myself.
+(Thank you to @xcentrik4 on Twitter for letting me deploy my bot on his streams)

 Thus, although I plan on adding a few new features and commands for 3.3.0, it's going to mainly be a boring (but very important) stability and quality improvement release.